MaxAlyokhin/audio-motion-interface/README.md

 According to subjective observations, the optimal cutoff can be between 3 and 7 (the default is 1), then random movements can be eliminated.

-Since the frequencies are distributed over a semisphere, there is a field **Working semisphere** that allows you to switch the system for left- or right-handed people.
+Since the frequencies are distributed over a semisphere, there is a field **Used semisphere** that allows you to switch the system for left- or right-handed people.

 The semisphere contains 1800 divisions (180 degrees * tenths), on which the values specified in the field **Frequency range** are distributed.
 The values are distributed continuously and exponentially, i.e. there are more hertz for each degree at higher values, which allows to take into account the peculiarities of our hearing and make the frequency distribution across the semisphere even.